summerswl/weather_forecast_app/README.md

 * Deployment instructions ...
-    * Start application with Docker: build app by running 'docker compose --build' command App should be running at http://localhost:3000
+    * Start application with Docker: build app by running 'docker compose up --build' command App should be running at http://localhost:3000

 * How to run the test suite ...
+    * Testing is integrated with docker.
+When npm testing commands are executed the testing section within docker-compose will begin running the
+        tests
+    * Run the 'npm run test' command to run all tests(rspec and jest)
-    * Rspec tests: run 'bundle exec rspec' command for full test suite a single file can be run by adding the file structure to the command ex. - 'bundle exec rspec spec/controllers/weather_controller_spec.rb'
+    * Rspec tests: run 'npm run test-rspec' command for full rpsec test suite A single file can be run by adding the file structure to the command ex. - 'npm run test-rspec spec/controllers/weather_controller_spec.rb'
-    * Jest tests: run 'npm test' command to run the full test suite a single test can be run by executing the 'npm test' command combined with the file name. ex. - 'npm test Home.test.js'
+    * Jest tests: run 'npm run test-jest' command to run the full test suite A single test can be run by executing the 'npm test' command combined with the file name. ex. - 'npm run test-jest Home.test.js'